BIOL 2420 (4 Credit Hours)

 This is a Texas Common Course Number.
 This is a Core Curriculum course selected by the colleges of DCCCD.

-Prerequisite: BIOL 1406 or SCIT 1407.
-One of the following must be met: (1) DREA 0093 AND DWRI 0093; (2) English as a Second Language (ESOL) 0044 AND 0054; or (3) have met Texas Success Initiative (TSI) in Reading and Writing standards AND the college Writing score prerequisite requirement.
-Student cannot take both BIOL 2420 and BIOL 2421 to satisfy the core science credit.
+Prerequisite: BIOL 1406 or BIOL 2401 or SCIT 1407.
+One of the following must be met: Student cannot take both BIOL 2420 and BIOL 2421 to satisfy the Core science credit.

-Course Description: An overview of the morphology, physiology, and taxonomy of representative groups of pathogenic and non-pathogenic organisms.
-Emphasis is placed on applications to humans and techniques used in growing pure cultures of microorganisms on selected media.
-A brief preview on public health issues is also presented.
+Course Description: Study of the morphology, physiology, and taxonomy of representative groups of pathogenic and nonpathogenic microorganisms.
+Emphasis is placed on applications to humans.
+Pure cultures of microorganisms grown on selected media are used in learning laboratory techniques.
+Includes a brief preview of food microbes, public health, and immunology.
 Designed for non-science majors and allied health students.
 (3 Lec., 4 Lab.)

 Coordinating Board Academic Approval Number 2605035103